Barclaycard Arrival Plus Review: Why is $89 Worth It?

 |Travel Rewards: 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide.|

 1:1 point transfer to leading airline and hotel loyalty programs

 |Airline||Airline Rewards: Earn 2X miles on all purchases.||Airline Rewards: 1:1 point transfer to leading airline and hotel loyalty programs|

 |Hotel||Hotel Rewards: Redeem your miles toward hotel stays.||Hotel Rewards: 1:1 point transfer to leading airline and hotel loyalty programs|

 |Points||Point Rewards: 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide|

 |Restaurant||Dining Rewards: 2X points on travel and dining at restaurants & 1 point per dollar spent on all other purchases worldwide|

 |Airline Transfer Partners||Airline Transfer Partners: Airline transfer partners include United Airlines, Southwest Airlines, British Airways, Air France, Korean Air, Singapore Airlines, and Virgin Atlantic.|

 We've addressed the pros and cons.
-Now here are the answers to your burning questions:
+Now, here are the answers to the rest of your burning questions: